ryanyxw/CallForCodeCovid19/README.md

 Due to an issue regarding branches, our source code was migrated from another repository (owned by @livelycarpet87).
 The initial commits and the initial history of our source code can be found [there](https://github.com/LivelyCarpet87/CallForCode_COVID-19_Project).

+## Important Notice

+**Because of limitations of our Cloud Foundry Free Tier Services, the server frequently runs low on memory and may result in 500 errors**